 Also, with a 5″x7″ embroidery area, you’ll be able to stitch larger designs, which saves time with rehooping if using a smaller 4″x4″ hoop machine.

 Being a computerized machine, the Brother PE900 also has a decently-sized color LCD display.

 Having a smart touchscreen is awesome!
 In addition to using it to choose a pattern, it allows you to perform basic edits onscreen without leaving your machine to head to your computer:

 - Combine patterns, letters, and frames and change thread density

 - Add letters to an arc

-Read my Brother PE800 review where I’ll walk you through the included designs and give you more information about the machine.
+Read about the PE900’s predecessor in my Brother PE800 review, where I’ll walk you through the included designs and give you more information about the machine.

-And, if you like the idea of a Brother embroidery machine with a larger hoop size, check out the Brother NQ1600E, which has the 6″x10″ hoop and automatic jump stitch trimming!
+And, if you like the idea of this machine but want a larger hoop size, check out the Brother NQ1700E, which has the 6″x10″ hoop and similar automatic features.

-The Brother PE535 is the least expensive embroidery machine with a computer available new.
-However, it’s still a great quality embroidery only machine that’s beginner-friendly.
+However, it’s still a great quality embroidery machine that’s beginner-friendly.

-There’s also the Brother 550D embroidery machine, which is the same as the Brother PE535 except it comes with Disney embroidery designs.
-If you’re looking to sell your designs, just know that you are not allowed to do this with the licensed Disney designs.
-(This applies to more than just Brother products.
-It makes me sad I can’t share my Disney designs I’ve made with my Cricut Maker also!)
+There’s also the Brother 550D embroidery machine, which is the same as the Brother PE535, except it comes with Disney embroidery designs.
+If you want to sell your designs, just know that you cannot do this with licensed Disney designs.

 Automatic thread trimming (including jump threads), automatic tension adjustment, and automatic needle threading are also perks of this machine.